Sonoma County Housing Authority

 The Housing Choice Voucher Program

-The Housing Choice Voucher Program under Section 8 of the 1937 Act as amended by the Quality Housing and Work Responsibility Act (QHWRA) is funded by the Department of Housing and Urban Development (HUD) and administered by local housing authorities (HAs).
+The Housing Choice Voucher Program (Section 8) is funded by the Department of Housing and Urban Development (HUD) and administered by local housing authorities (HAs).
 Housing Authorities have annual contracts with HUD to operate the program.
-The programs's primary purpose is to provide rental assistance to low-income families for affordable, decent, safe, and sanitary housing.
+The programs primary purpose is to provide rental assistance to low-income families for affordable, decent, safe, and sanitary housing.
 Recipients of the assistance receive a voucher to rent homes in the private market.
 The voucher covers a portion of the rent and the tenant is expected to pay the balance.
 The tenant's share of the rent is an affordable percentage of their income, which is generally between 30 to 40 percent of the monthly income for rent and utilities.

 In order to become a participant of the Section 8 Housing Choice Voucher Program, individuals and families must sign up on the Waiting List.
 This is a list of people who are waiting to receive rental assistance.
 Names can only be added to the Waiting List when the list is open, which is approximately every three to five years.
+Of the applications received while the list is open, 500 are randomly selected and assigned a place in line.
 Once a name reaches the top of the waiting list, the person is interviewed to determine whether they are eligible for the program.
 If they are, they will be issued a voucher.